BrandonWilliamsCS/SDK-Documentation/Web Documentation/JS Development Guide.md

 Application ID and Application Token are the only way ooVoo uses to identify you as a unique and legitimate ooVoo SDK developer.
 You must exercise caution to keep them secure.
 If you ever forget/lose your ID and/or Token, please contact ooVoo by emailing to [sdk.support@oovoo.com](mailto:sdk.support@oovoo.com) or contact your designated ooVoo developer advocate immediately.

-You will need two types of tokens for WebRTC applications.
+You will need two types of tokens for JS applications.
 You will define a domain for your Application ID in the dashboard and then create two tokens.
 One token type is a Web token, this is used for web clients.
 The other token type is Native.
 This token type is for mobile devices which will be connecting to the same session.

 >Please note that Web token types will not work on iOS and Android mobile devices.
 You must create a Native token for those devices.